IFTTT/ConnectSDK-iOS/README.md

 	<string>com.ifttt.ifttt.synchronization_scheduler</string>
   </array>
   ```
+  Alternatively, if you'd like to create your own background process/task but run a synchronization, you can call `ConnectButtonController.startBackgroundProcess(success:)`.
+The parameter to the method gets invoked once the synchronization is complete.
+To cancel a synchronization due to background process/task expiration, you can call `ConnectButtonController.stopCurrentSynchronization()`.

 #### Initialization
-To initialize location monitoring, call `ConnectionsSynchronizer.shared.start()` if the user is logged in to your service and `ConnectionsSynchronizer.shared.stop()` if the user is not logged in to your service.
+To initialize location monitoring, call `ConnectButtonController.login()` if the user is logged in to your service and `ConnectButtonController.logout()` if the user is not logged in to your service.

 ### Manual updates
-To kick off manual updates of the registered geofences and connection data, you can call `ConnectionsSynchronizer.shared.update()` to do so.
+To kick off manual updates of the registered geofences and connection data, you can call `ConnectButtonController.update(with:)` to do so.

 ## Advanced